I am a heart beating in the world

-1. Zadie Xa, Child of Magohalmi and the Echoes of Creation (2019), video still, commissioned for Art Night London 2019.
+1. Zadie Xa, Child of Magohalmi and the Echoes of Creation (2019), Video Still, commissioned for Art Night London 2019.
 Image: Benito Mayor Vallejo.
-2. Leyla Stevens, Safe Passage (2013), Colour Prints and Text.
+2. Leyla Stevens, Safe Passage (2013), Colour Prints, Text.

 Kashif Nadim Chaudry (b.
 Nottingham, United Kingdom 1976 lives and works in Nottingham, United Kingdom) is informed by his family heritage in tailoring which has influenced and focused his practice around the importance of materiality and craftsmanship.
 His work is characterised by the working, shaping and moulding of physical objects through the use of elaborate textile-based techniques to create monumental installations from fabric and found objects.
 Negotiating his identity as a British born gay man of Pakistani Muslim heritage much of Chaudry’s work questions how people choose to position themselves in the world.
 In relation, it is increasingly the sculptural and three-dimensional possibilities within his work that address the idea of positioning power, the sacred and the ceremonial.
-Recent exhibitions include Swags & Tails as part of the Asia Triennial, Manchester, UK (2014), The Three Graces, Turner Contemporary, Margate, UK (2016) and What is Home at National Trust Croome Court, Worcester (2019).
+Recent exhibitions include What is Home at National Trust Croome Court, Worcester (2019), The Three Graces, Turner Contemporary, Margate, UK (2016) and Swags & Tails as part of the Asia Triennial, Manchester, UK (2014).

 Lindy Lee (b.
 Brisbane, Australia 1954 lives and works in Byron Bay, Australia) has an expansive practice that explores her Chinese ancestry through Taoism and Ch’an (Zen) Buddhism – philosophies that see humanity and nature as inextricably linked.
 Symbolic gestures and processes that call on the element of chance are often used to produce a galaxy of images that embody the intimate connections between human existence and the cosmos.
 Rather than singular visual statements, they are thoughtful objects where meaning emerges from sustained meditation.
-Notable exhibitions include the major survey exhibition Lindy Lee: Moon in a Dew Drop, Museum of Contemporary Art (2020-2021); Lindy Lee: The Dark of Absolute Freedom, The University of Queensland Art Museum, Brisbane, Australia (2014), and the group exhibition Divided Worlds: Adelaide Biennial of Australian Art, Art Gallery of South Australia, Adelaide, Australia (2018).
+Notable exhibitions include: the major survey exhibition Lindy Lee: Moon in a Dew Drop, Museum of Contemporary Art (2020-2021); the group exhibition Divided Worlds: Adelaide Biennial of Australian Art, Art Gallery of South Australia, Adelaide, Australia (2018); and Lindy Lee: The Dark of Absolute Freedom, The University of Queensland Art Museum, Brisbane, Australia (2014).

 Leyla Stevens (b.
 Cooroy, Australia 1982, lives and works between Bali, Indonesia and Sydney, Australia) is an Australian-Balinese artist and researcher who works predominantly within moving image and photography.
 Her practice is informed by ongoing concerns around gesture, ritual, spatial encounters, transculturation and counter histories.
 Working within modes of representation that shift between the documentary and speculative fictions, her work deals with a notion of counter archives and alternative genealogies.
 In 2021, Leyla Stevens was awarded the 66th Blake Prize for her work Kidung/Lament.
 Recent exhibitions include her solo presentations Dua Dunia, curated by Rachel Ciesla, at PS Art Space, Perth Festiva (2021), A Line in the Sea, West Space, Melbourne, PHOTO 21 Festival (2021), Their Sea is Always Hungry, UTS Gallery, Sydney, Australia (2019) and Of Love and Decomposition, Firstdraft, Sydney, Australia (2016) and group exhibitions The National 2021, Art Gallery of News South Wales, Breathing Room (collaboration with Woven Kolektif), Cement Fondue, Sydney, Australia (2019), BEAUT 19, Brisbane & Elsewhere Art UnTriennial, Brisbane, Australia (2018) and the John Fries Award, UNSW Galleries, Sydney, Australia (2018).